avi-exe16/dwsim-surrogate-model/README.md

 ## Notes

 - DWSIM must be fully closed before running the data generation script
-- Data generation script runs on DWSIM Python 3.12 kernel
+- Data generation runs on DWSIM Python 3.12 kernel
-- Model training script runs on standard Python 3 kernel
+- Model training runs on standard Python 3 kernel
-- Large model files (Random Forest, XGBoost, SVM, Neural Network) are excluded from this repository due to GitHub file size limits but are generated automatically when the training script is run
+- Large model files are excluded due to GitHub file size limits but are generated automatically when the training script is run